rvm/ubuntu_rvm/README.md

 [RVM](http://rvm.io/) is a command-line tool which allows you to easily install, manage, and work with multiple ruby environments from interpreters to sets of gems.

+This package installs rvm with some defaults:
+- stable rvm is used;
+- rvm is installed using multi-user install;
+- all sudoers are automatic added to `rvm` group at install;
+- all sudoers get local gemsets enabled;

-This package installs a multi-user rvm and provides automatic updates through a Ubuntu PPA.
+Additionally automatic updates are provided by a Ubuntu PPA.

 # Install